jonasbn/github-action-perl-dist-zilla/README.md

 An experimental GitHub Action for Perl's Dist::Zilla

-The action utilizes a Docker image Ebirah, offering easy access to Dist::Zilla's `dzil`.
+The action utilizes a Docker image based on [Ebirah](https://github.com/jonasbn/ebirah), offering easy access to a containerized version Dist::Zilla's `dzil`.

-The action is very _alpha_ software and even Ebirah is very experimental.
+The action is very _alpha_ software and Ebirah is very experimental.

-Currently the
+Currently the implementation can be used for continuous integration (CI), more information below.

 ## Inputs